jitspoe/godot/modules/godotsteam/readme.md

 4.11 | setLeaderboardDetailsMax removed
-4.13 | getItemDefinitionProperty return a dictionary, html_needs_paint key 'bgra' changed to 'rbga' 4.14 | Removed first argument for stat request in steamInit and steamInitEx, steamInit returns intended bool value
+4.13 | getItemDefinitionProperty return a dictionary, html_needs_paint key 'bgra' changed to 'rbga' 4.14 | Removed first argument for stat request in steamInit and steamInitEx, steamInit returns intended bool value 4.16 | Variety of small break points, refer to [4.16 changelog for details](https://godotsteam.com/changelog/godot4/)

 Known Issues
 ---
 - Steam overlay may not work when running your game from the editor if you are using Forward+ as the renderer unless you use auto-initialization from the Project Settings menu.
 Your exported project should work perfectly fine in the Steam client, however.
-- When self-compiling, **do not** use MinGW as it will cause crashes.
+- When self-compiling, **do not** use MinGW without running the extras/mingw_comp.patch first or you will experience crashing.

 Quick How-To
 ---
 For complete instructions on how to build the Godot 4.x version of GodotSteam from scratch, [please refer to our documentation's 'How-To Modules' section.](https://godotsteam.com/howto/modules/) It will have the most up-to-date information.

-Alternatively, you can just [download the pre-compiled versions in our Releases section](https://github.com/GodotSteam/GodotSteam/releases) and skip compiling it yourself!
+Alternatively, you can just [download the pre-compiled versions in our Releases section](https://codeberg.org/godotsteam/godotsteam/releases) and skip compiling it yourself!

 [To start, check out our tutorial on initializing Steam.](https://godotsteam.com/tutorials/initializing/)  There are additional tutorials with more in the works.
 You can also [check out additional Godot and Steam related videos, text, additional tools, plug-ins, etc. here.](https://godotsteam.com/tutorials/external/)